 Indoor air quality is central to the health of your family.
 Did you realize that the air inside the average home is much more polluted than outdoor air?
 It is—about five times more.
 In fact, the U.S. Environmental Protection Agency (EPA) has placed indoor air pollution as one of the top five environmental hazards.
 Mold, pollen, pet dander, radon and even formaldehyde are regularly found inside homes.

 Another concern as it relates to indoor air quality is humidity.
 Air that is too humid or too dry can have unpleasant effects on your health and damage your home.
-Let’s check out three of the ways Airmax Long Island Inc can help you increase the indoor air quality in your Suffolk/Nassau County home.
+Let’s check out three of the ways Airmax Long Island Inc can help you increase the indoor air quality in your Long Island home.

 A Clean System is the First Step to Good Indoor Air Quality